BrenoFariasdaSilva/Worked-Example-Miner/README.md

 Welcome to my Worked-Example-Miner Repository!

-This repository contains code and data related to my Worked-Example-Miner project.
-This project is massive and complex, containing multiple tools and exploring different goals and research questions.
-With that in mind, each of the directories in this repository has its own `README.md` file explaining it's purpose and how it contributes to the overall research project.
+The [Worked-Example-Miner](https://github.com/BrenoFariasdaSilva/Worked-Example-Miner) is a comprehensive tool for Java repository analysis.
+This tool integrates [CK](https://github.com/mauricioaniche/ck), [PyDriller](https://github.com/ishepard/pydriller), and [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner) to analyze Java repositories and generate data and metadata about the software evolution.
+The tool is designed to identify trends in how repositories evolve over time and select prime candidates for creating worked examples.

-The main tool is the Worked Example Miner, which is a comprehensive tool for Java repository analysis.
-This tool integrates CK, PyDriller, and RefactoringMiner to analyze Java repositories and generate data and metadata about the software evolution.
-The Word2Vec tool is also used to perform similarity analysis between various texts, such as code snippets and questions.
-This analysis aids in identifying patterns and relationships that may not be immediately evident.
+This project is massive and complex, containing multiple integrated tools and exploring different goals and research questions.
+With that in mind, each of the directories in this repository has its own `README.md` file explaining it's purpose and how it contributes to the overall project.

 ---